 Force 10 Public Affairs)

 Here are excerpts from the aforementioned hearing.
-As usual, quoted wording is edited for clarity and concision.
+As usual, quotes are edited for clarity and concision.

 Gowdy, fmr. federal prosecutor: "...False exculpatory statements are used for what?"